here-be/snapdragon/README.md

 # snapdragon [![NPM version](https://badge.fury.io/js/snapdragon.svg)](http://badge.fury.io/js/snapdragon)

-> Create your own parser and renderer.
+> snapdragon is an extremely pluggable, powerful and easy-to-use parser-renderer factory.

+* Bootstrap your own parser, get sourcemap support for free
+* All parsing and rendering is handled by simple, reusable middleware functions
+* Inspired by the parsers in [Jade] and [CSS].

+## Install

 Install with [npm](https://www.npmjs.com/)